 MAKEFLAGS="-j8"

-To know how to find the number of CPU cores in your system, refer the following link.
+Tip: To find the number of CPU cores in your system, refer the following link.

 $ vi ~/.bashrc